stonepros/stone/doc/stoneadm/upgrade.rst

 UPGRADE_NO_STANDBY_MGR
 ----------------------

-This alert (``UPGRADE_NO_STANDBY_MGR``) means that Ceph does not detect an active standby manager daemon.
-In order to proceed with the upgrade, Ceph requires an active standby manager daemon (which you can think of in this context as "a second manager").
+This alert (``UPGRADE_NO_STANDBY_MGR``) means that Stone does not detect an active standby manager daemon.
+In order to proceed with the upgrade, Stone requires an active standby manager daemon (which you can think of in this context as "a second manager").

-You can ensure that Cephadm is configured to run 2 (or more) managers by running the following command:
+You can ensure that Stoneadm is configured to run 2 (or more) managers by running the following command:

 .. prompt:: bash #